pgeu/pgeu-system/docs/confreg/emails.md

 To check-in processors
 :  Check this box to send to everybody listed as a check-in processor at th conference.

-Send at
-:  The email will get sent no earlier than this time (defaults to the current time which means send right away).

-Subject
-:  The subject of the email

-Message
-:  The message body.
-No formatting is done, so make sure you put reasonable linebreaks in, and don't use markdown.

-A link to the registration dashboard will be automatically included at the bottom of the email.

-Emails can (obviously) not be edited after they've been sent.

-Emails sent using this functionality is *not* subject to opt-out settings, so be careful to only use for active or recent events!

 ### Sending email to individual attendees

 Emails can also be sent to individual attendees, either based on their